rndm-com/rndm-render-plugin-redux/readme.md

 ### Post Installation

 In order to allow this plugin to work, it must first be included in your project.
-You can do this inside yout main index file:
+You can do this inside your main index file:

 ```javascript
 import '@rndm/render-plugin-redux';